Rare disease day 2019

 Social Media Coverage

-• This year brought together three testimonial videos that tell the stories of FilipKarlo and Lorena and their experience of daily life with a rare disease.
-A special thank you to Rare Diseases Croatia, The Romanian National Alliance For Rare Diseases and The Federación Española De Enfermedades Raras for their work on the videos.
+This year featured three testimonial videos sharing the stories of Filip, Karlo, and Lorena, highlighting their experiences of daily life with a rare disease.
+A special thank you goes to Rare Diseases Croatia, the Romanian National Alliance for Rare Diseases, and the Federación Española de Enfermedades Raras for their contributions to the videos, which were translated into over 35 languages.

-• Well known public figures showed their support for Rare Disease Day on social media including, Vytenis Andriukaitis, EU Commissioner for Health and Food Safety, Dr Tedros Adhanom Ghebreyesus, Director General of the WHO and Members of European Parliament.
-The Empire State building was also lit up in the colours of Rare Disease Day.
+Well-known public figures also showed their support for Rare Disease Day on social media, including Vytenis Andriukaitis, EU Commissioner for Health and Food Safety, Dr Tedros Adhanom Ghebreyesus, Director-General of the WHO, and Members of the European Parliament.
+The Empire State Building was also illuminated in the colours of Rare Disease Day.

 Share your colours